Authors: Dr Rasika S. Jayasekara

 The systematic reviews revealed that the evidence regarding the effectiveness and appropriateness of undergraduate nursing curricula is notably weak and direct transfer of the curriculum model from one country to another is not appropriate without first assessing the cultural context of both countries.
 The conceptual framework, which was developed using the finding of systematic reviews and literature reviews, consists of widely recognized nursing concepts in international and local contexts.
 However, some concepts cannot be directly applicable because of cultural and economic impediments.

 This study identified several factors that shape the approach to nursing education in Sri Lanka.
 These factors include: Western influence; Sri Lanka’s cultural influence; the current healthcare system and demand for healthcare; nursing systems and regulation; medical dominance; financial support; and Sri Lanka’s education system.
 All of these factors influence the conceptualization of nursing and educational strategies needed to effectively and appropriately prepare nurses in Sri Lanka.
+This study proposes seven recommendations to support the implementation of the study findings into practice in Sri Lanka.

 Keywords: Nursing, Education, Conceptual framework, Curriculum development, Systematic reviews, focus groups, Evidence based practice, Sri Lanka